Farrell Public Records Directory

 Elections & Voter Records

-Farrell voters are served by the Coahoma County Circuit Clerk's Office, which administers elections for the county.
-The office is located at 115 First Street, Clarksdale, MS 38614, and can be reached at (662) 624-3000.
-The Circuit Clerk maintains voter registration records, processes absentee ballot applications, and coordinates polling place operations.
 Mississippi residents can register to vote online through the Mississippi Secretary of State's website at https://www.sos.ms.gov/elections-voting/voter-registration-information, or by submitting a mail-in voter registration application available from the Circuit Clerk's office, public libraries, and various state agencies.
-The voter registration deadline is 30 days before any election.
-Mississippi requires voters to present an acceptable form of photo identification at the polls, including Mississippi driver's license, U.S. passport, government employee ID card, firearms license, student ID from an accredited Mississippi university, U.S. military ID, tribal photo ID, Mississippi voter identification card, or any other photo ID issued by any branch, department, or entity of the State of Mississippi.
-Because Farrell is unincorporated, there are no municipal elections for mayor or city council.
-Farrell residents vote in county, state, and federal elections.
-Coahoma County voters elect members of the Board of Supervisors (five districts), Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, Coroner, and other constitutional offices.
-Mississippi voters can find their assigned polling place by contacting the Circuit Clerk's office or checking the Secretary of State's polling place lookup tool.
-Public election records in Mississippi include voter registration lists (available with restrictions), campaign finance reports for state and local candidates (filed with the Secretary of State and viewable online), candidate qualifying information, and precinct-level election results.
+The registration deadline stands at 30 days before any election.
+At the polls, Mississippi requires voters to present an acceptable form of photo identification, including Mississippi driver's license, U.S. Passport, government employee ID card, firearms license, student ID from an accredited Mississippi university, U.S. Military ID, tribal photo ID, Mississippi voter identification card, or any other photo ID issued by any branch, department, or entity of the State of Mississippi.
+Because the community is unincorporated, there are no municipal elections for mayor or city council.
+Instead, residents vote in county, state, and federal elections.
+Coahoma County voters elect members of the Board of Supervisors representing five districts, along with the Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, Coroner, and other constitutional offices.
+Voters can find their assigned polling place by contacting the Circuit Clerk's office or checking the Secretary of State's polling place lookup tool.
+Public election records in Mississippi include voter registration lists available with restrictions, campaign finance reports for state and local candidates filed with the Secretary of State and viewable online, candidate qualifying information, and precinct-level election results.
 In the November 2024 presidential election, Coahoma County reported moderate voter turnout consistent with previous cycles; the county has historically voted Democratic in presidential elections.
-The November 3, 2026 election will be significant for Mississippi voters, as it will include a U.S. Senate race (Senator Roger Wicker's seat is up for election in 2024, while Senator Cindy Hyde-Smith's seat will be on the ballot in 2026), all four U.S. House seats representing Mississippi, and elections for the Mississippi State Legislature (all 122 House seats and 52 Senate seats).
+The November 3, 2026 election will be significant for Mississippi voters, as it will include a U.S. Senate race with Senator Cindy Hyde-Smith's seat on the ballot, all four U.S. House seats representing Mississippi, and elections for the Mississippi State Legislature covering all 122 House seats and 52 Senate seats.
 County offices including some Supervisor districts, Justice Court judges, and constables may also appear on the 2026 ballot depending on term expirations.
 Mississippi does not hold gubernatorial elections in 2026; the next governor's race is in 2027.
-Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county of residence on election day, having a temporary or permanent physical disability, being 65 or older, being a parent/guardian/caregiver of a dependent child or person with a disability, being required to work during all polling hours, or being a member of the military or spouse/dependent living with them.
+Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county of residence on election day, having a temporary or permanent physical disability, being 65 or older, being a parent, guardian, or caregiver of a dependent child or person with a disability, being required to work during all polling hours, or being a member of the military or spouse or dependent living with them.
 Absentee ballot applications must be submitted to the Circuit Clerk's office, with the deadline being five business days before the election for mail-in ballots.
 In-person absentee voting is available at the Circuit Clerk's office beginning 45 days before an election.

 Frequently Asked Questions